-9.2.2 Average Price for the Region (PR)
+9.2.2.
+Average price for the region (PR)

-The average price for the region ( $P_R$ ) is AEMO's estimate of the average seasonal RRP expected to prevail for a region R for the purposes of the OSL and PM calculation only.
-The estimated RRP will be the same for all $Market\ Participants$ in that region.

-The $P_R$ is calculated by season using an exponential weighted moving average approach based on the previous value $P{R(previous)}$ and the most recent half-hourly RRPs for that season.
-The calculation is outlined below:

-- 1. For each season calculate last year's actual average price (APR) using actual half-hourly RRP. - 2.
-Calculate the current PR:
+- (a) The average price for the region (PR) is AEMO's estimate of the average seasonal RRP expected to prevail for a region R for the purposes of the OSL and PM calculation only.
+The estimated RRP will be the same for all Market Participants in that region. - (b) The $P_R$ is calculated by season using an exponential weighted moving average approach based on the previous value $P{R(previous)}$ and the most recent half-hourly RRPs for that season.
+The calculation is outlined below: - For each season calculate last year's actual average price (APR) using actual halfhourly RRP. - (ii) Calculate the current PR:

-$$P_R = P{R(previous)} x (1 - W{P,R}) + AP_R x W{P,R}$$
+$P_R = P{R(previous)} x (1 - W{P,R}) + AP_R x W{P,R}$